Page 35: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 The Border with Haiti

-As I ride along, I realize that ‘no way’ could a four-wheel drive vehicle get through here, not without a chain saw, a way to move large boulders and a winch.
+There is no way a four-wheel drive vehicle could get through here, not without a chainsaw, a winch and a way to move large boulders.
 The trail is too narrow and the gullies are too severe.
-The trail is ultimate for a small dirt bike though.
+Ultimate for a small dirt bike though.

-I have been on the trail for over 4 hours now.
-I finally reach the top and am now going down.
-I am always surprised at the gas mileage I get with this motorcycle.
-I only have a 2.2 gallon tank.
-I take precautions and ride down the mountain without the motor, to conserve gas.
-This is a fun way to go.
-It is a silent sport.
-I still have all the severe drop-offs, boulders and gullies to ride, I just have no need for more power.
-Gravity is providing me all the power I need and usually more.
+After climbing for over four hours the trail finally reaches the top of the mountain.
+This motorcycle always surprises me with the gas mileage, but with only a 2.2-gallon tank, I take precautions and ride down the mountain without the motor running.
+This is a fun way to go, a silent technical sport.
+The ride still takes me through all the severe drop-offs, boulders and gullies, there is just no need for extra power, gravity gives me all I want and more.

-I stealth down the side of the mountain, I pass a few very isolated homesteads and some very isolated people living in them.
+Stealthing down the side of the mountain I pass a few very isolated homesteads and some very isolated people living in them.
 The homes are primitive, usually one room.
 The roofs are often made from palm tree bark and sticks.
 The windows and doors are simple openings, uncovered.

-I pass young children riding donkeys packing heavy loads up the steep terrain, teenage boys carrying huge plastic buckets atop their head.
+A young child is riding a donkey packing a heavy load, another teenage boy is carrying a huge plastic buckets atop his head.
 Everything feels so mellow and natural here.
-Everyone lights up when I stop the motorcycle to just say hello.
+People along the trail light up when I stop the motorcycle to just say hello.
 It seemes like many do not speak Spanish but a polite ‘hola, buen dia!’
-(Hello, nice day) always works well.
-Every area I rode through I wish I would have stayed longer to just ‘hang out’.
+(Hello, nice day) from me always works well.
+Every area makes me feel like staying longer, to just hangout.

 The trail continues on and on seemly for hours.
-I can see a valley below with civilization, it is just taking me so long to get down there.
+Finally, a valley pops into view with what looks like civilization.

 The riding continues to be technical and I am taking a physical beating.
 I try to rest often and eat the bread I am packing.